LucieBertiere/Rating-toxic-comments/README.md

 We need to score 14 000 comments based on their toxicity.
 The particularity of this data, is that we do not have a properly training dataset where we have the comments and their toxicity score.
 We then need to find a way to train our dataset.

 ## Cleaning the data
+The first step of this project was to clean the data, to do so we created a function '''cleaning_text(text)'''

 ## Some descriptive statistics
 Here is the wordcloud of the comments we need to score.